gretelup/top_ten_project/README.md

 ## Summary

-Our ETL project provides a pipline for entertainment fans to find the top ten movies, based on gross box office sales, and music--both top albums and top songs--based on number sold.
+Our ETL project provides a pipline for entertainment fans to find the top ten movies, based on gross box office sales, and top albums--based on units sold.
 Rating information from critics and users is also provided for each item.
 For example, a single record will show you that the movie Black Panther is ranked at #2 in 2018 based on box office gross with a a critic rating of [] out of 100 based on [] critical reviews and a user rating of [insert user rating] out of 10 based on [insert number of reviews].
 #[Gretelnote: make sure to insert appropriate rating information in above and to change as appropriate if we decide not to include multiple years and critical review information]

 ## Steps to run the pipeline: